jcocozza/vsps/README.md

 ## Encryption
 vsps also offers basic encryption.
 If you like, you can create encrypted accounts.
 In the CLI, this is via the `-e` flag.
-In the GUI, simply select the 'encrypted accounts' tab to manage your encrypted accounts.

 To encrypt accounts, you will need to provide a master password.
 This will NOT be persisted ANYWHERE.
 Without it, you cannot access your encrypted passwords.